Kafū, aged forty-one.

 October 5th.

-The first chill seeped into the skin.
+The new chill seeped into the skin.

 October 6th.

-The autumn gloom was dreamlike.
+The autumn gloom was like a dream.

 I visited Mr. Ishibashi and ceased making direct inquiries to the landowner regarding the transfer of the neighboring house.

-The price was not satisfactory.
+The price had not been deemed acceptable.

 October 7th.